pcarbo/kyoto/README.md

 mice, so run the script with **generation = "F2"** and **generation = "F34"**.

+In order to correctly interpret the multi-marker mapping results, we first need cover a few important points:

-Support for association in different ways in the single-marker and multi-marker mapping.
-In the single-marker mapping, we typically quantify support using LOD scores or p-values.
-In the multi-marker mapping, we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (this is the "posterior inclusion probability").
++ In the single-marker mapping, we typically quantify support for association using LOD scores or p-values.
+In the multi-marker mapping, we use posterior probabilities; specifically, for a given SNP, we report the posterior probability that the coefficient in the linear regression is not zero, or the probability that the SNP is *included* in the regression (I call this the "posterior inclusion probability").
 This is what is plotted along the vertical axis of the figure.

-In the figure, I have drawn a threshold at a posterior probability of 0.9, but this threshold is arbitary.
++ In the figure, I have drawn a threshold at a posterior probability of 0.9, but this threshold is arbitary.

 **Important note:** In multi-marker mapping, a SNP is only included in the model if it is useful for predicting the trait.
 Therefore, if two